douglasdaly/douglasdaly/README.md

 The markdown for the code presented on the blog is based on the blog post at [Ignored By Dinosaurs](https://www.ignoredbydinosaurs.com/posts/275-easy-markdown-and-syntax-highlighting-django).

+The search functionality for the blog is based on the post at [Julien Phalip's blog](https://www.julienphalip.com/blog/adding-search-to-a-django-site-in-a-snap/).

 ### License

 -----